Vice President of the Philippines

 The current office of the vice president was re-established under the 1987 Constitution, bearing similarities with the office as created in the 1935 Constitution that was abolished by the Marcos regime.
 The vice president may be elected to two consecutive six-year terms.
-The 15th and incumbent vice president Sara Zimmerman Duterte was inaugurated on June 19, 2022, but her term officially began 11 days later on June 30, as per the constitution.
+The 15th and incumbent vice president Sara Duterte was inaugurated on June 19, 2022, but her term officially began 11 days later on June 30, as per the constitution.

 Title

 The official title of the office in Filipino is Pangalawang Pangulo, although Bise Presidente, derived from Spanish, is the usual title used in some of the major Philippine languages, such as Cebuano and Hiligaynon language.
 The text of the 1987 Constitution refers to the person and office of the vice-president, with a hyphen connecting the two words.
 However, the person and office is usually referred to today without the hyphen, as the vice president.

 History

 Colonial era

 The first known vice president claiming to be part of a government was Mariano Trías, whose term started on March 22, 1897.
 He was elected during the elections of the Tejeros Convention, and was later elected vice president of the Supreme Council that oversaw negotiations for the Pact of Biak-na-Bato in 1897.
 This Supreme Council had no sovereignty, did not govern any state, and was just used for bargaining with the Spanish.
 This council was replaced later, with no such position existing during the country's declaration of independence in 1898, which had a dictatorial government.
 Officially, the country's first actual republic was founded in 1899, and it too had no vice president.
 Trias instead served in the cabinets of Apolinario Mabini and Pedro Paterno, as finance minister and war minister, respectively.
 Trias is not considered a Philippine vice president as the Supreme Council did not proclaim any sovereign state.